wikimedia/mediawiki/docs/Configuration.md

 would need a fully qualified backend that is defined on all wikis in the wiki farm.

 # LockManagers {#LockManagers}
-Array of configuration arrays for each lock manager.
+List of lock manager backend configurations.

 Each backend configuration has the following parameters:
  - name  : A unique name for the lock manager